-One of the most common problems in small businesses and nonprofits is the tendency to forge ahead with "solutions" before identifying the problems to be solved.
+One of the most common problems in businesses and nonprofits is the tendency to forge ahead with "solutions" before identifying the problems to be solved.

 The chosen "solution" shows up as a project/activity decision: whether it be to create a mobile app, a video series, an ad campaign, a new website, or run a test.
 Sometimes the decision is to mimic something another organization is doing.

 Pursuing solutions that aren't rooted in enterprise priorities drains organizational resources, reinforces silos, causes revenue opportunities to be missed.
 And it leaves real problems unsolved.

 LACK OF CLARITY lEADS TO SHINY OBJECT SYNDROME

 Left unchecked these pursuits can lead to full-bore "Shiny Object Syndrome"―a popular phrase used to describe chasing projects that are untethered to a legitimate purpose or strategy.

 It can be difficult (or impossible) to reverse course once an organization is in thrall to Shiny Objects.
 This is particularly a danger to non-profits, who, unlike for-profits, can obtain revenue (donations) well past failure to create a viable strategy.
 But it afflicts many for-profits as well, from micro-businesses to enterprise-scale organizations.